 How whole house water filters help

 Different filters use different technologies.
-Some use a process called reverse osmosis, which pushes water through a semipermeable membrane to remove toxins such as arsenic, fluoride, nitrates and hexavalent chromium.
-Interesting thing about hexavalent chromium: The Golden State currently limits our exposure to this carcinogen, which has been linked to reproductive problems, to 10 parts per billion.
+Some use a process called reverse osmosis, which pushes water through a semipermeable membrane to remove toxins such as arsenic, fluoride, nitrates, and hexavalent chromium.
+The interesting thing about hexavalent chromium: The Golden State currently limits our exposure to this carcinogen, which has been linked to reproductive problems, to 10 parts per billion.
 That’s 500 times higher than scientists recommend.

 Other filtering technologies include ultraviolet and ozone, both of which are effective bacteria killers.